cecarozo/cesar.castro/README.md

 This is a minimal example of a Jekyll-based website using knitr and R Markdown.
 The interesting bit of this repo is that you can actually serve the Jekyll website locally with R, and R Markdown posts can be compiled automatically, with the web pages automatically refreshed as well.

-After you are satisfied with the local preview, you can either just push the Markdown blog posts to your Github repo (e.g. the gh-pages branch), and let Github generate the website for you, or host the HTML files generated under the _site/ directory on your own server.